kvmanohar22/3DR/README.md

 - [ ] Custom implementations of (F estimation, triangulation)
 - [x] Bundle Adjustment
 - [x] SLAM graph optimization
+- [ ] Global bundle adjustment is run for every frame (make it locally to gain some speed)

 ### Bugs (to be fixed)
 - ~~point cloud is not dense enough~~ (turned out opencv's triangulation isn't that accurate)